ymomfe/NoiTech/README.md

 	· New liquids: Heavy oil, Light oil, Fuel, Natrium, Lava, Tinted water and Mineral water

-	· New enviropment: Black stone, Dirt, Red soil and Tainted ice
+	· New environment: Black stone, Dirt, Red soil and Tainted ice

 	· New factories:
 	 > Condesner - Slowly condensates water from the atmosphere